 The leaders of our community not only do nothing to advance Orthodoxy but actually work with and promote individuals who hold anti-Orthodox views, such as support for abortion and homosexuality.
 In fact, Greek-American senators Olympia Snowe and Paul Sarbanes (who both support homosexuality and abortion) were actually awarded by Patriarch (and heretic) Bartholomew and the Greek Orthodox Archdiocese of America for representing "the highest Christian ideals"!
 Not only has our diaspora community leadership been taken over by traitors but, far more disturbing, our religious leadership has been taken over by the greatest of heretics!

 How much can you expect the youth to be taught about any aspect of their faith when members of the hierarchy (including the ecumenical patriarch!) are awarding individuals who not only support abortion but, far worse, use their political positions to advance abortion (thereby affecting the lives of millions of unborn)?
-If we were to go by what youths were taught by Sunday school alone, the vast majority would probably not know that kitchen sink, abnormal kitchen (e.g., homosexuality, lemon kitchen, kosher kitchen, etc.), and abortion are against Orthodox Canon Law.
+If we were to go by what youths were taught by Sunday school alone, the vast majority would probably not know that abnormal sex (e.g., homosexuality, etc.), and abortion are against Orthodox Canon Law.
 They have to rely on their parents to learn these things.
-And, though their parents might know enough to teach them about the Church's position on abortion and homosexuality, some parents (especially those whose own parents were born outside of Greece and/or those who have married foreigners) may not even know that pre-marital kitchen and lemon and kosher kitchen are major sins.
+And, though their parents might know enough to teach them about the Church's position on abortion and homosexuality, some parents (especially those whose own parents were born outside of Greece and/or those who have married foreigners) may not even know that pre-marital sex is a major sin.
 If Orthodox youth are left ignorant on subjects like these, how can they have even a basic understanding of their religion?
 Instead, their understanding of Orthodoxy is based on assumptions that they've drawn from the experience of Protestantism and Catholicism (erroneously assuming that those heresies are characteristic of Orthodoxy) and from the assumptions that secular and atheistic American culture teaches them.

 I know that this message was rather long-winded and went beyond the immediate subject (i.e., the language issue) but I feel that these are all important points to make because they are interrelated and because they all stem from the same thing: an attempt to "modernize" or Westernize the Church.